michaelmusty/.dotfiles/ISSUES.md

   depends on which shell you're using; the `sd` function isn't available when you're not using Bash.
 Maybe I should try to extend `help` without breaking it?
-* The low-priority shortcut for mail messages in Vim doesn't work if you're on the first line.